Round table: Will neural networks kill the profession of a CG artist?

 The grid copes very well with any concept graphics, backgrounds, characters.
 Something usually needs to be finalized by hand, but in general, it is already a powerful aid to inspiration.

-In general, neural networks help a lot with variants of compositions, shapes, color combinations.
+In general, neural networks help a lot with options for compositions, shapes, and color combinations.

-If we take the previously popular HOG genre, then with the help of a neural network, you can enter objects.
+If we take the previously popular HOG genre, then you can enter objects using a neural network.

 You can also pass the artist's work through the neural network to improve the quality of the render (by setting a small percentage of creativity for the neural network).
 In this case, the neural network will help to correct minor flaws in the lighting under the general light.